social-streets/the-slice/site-template/src/data/articles/bow-road-tube-station-history.md

   - "features"
 featuredImage: "/images/Closed-covid-19-Bow-Road-tube-station-Michael-John-Oliver.jpg"
 author: "francesca-lister-fell"
-excerpt: "Bow Road tube station is best known for its playful, colourful pillars that line its platforms.
+description: "Bow Road tube station is best known for its playful, colourful pillars that line its platforms.
 But did you know this station has a rather turbulent history?
 We dive into the story behind Bow Road's tube station."
 ---

 With its red brick exterior and candycane-esque hexagonal pillars resembling a circus, Bow Road tube station has captured the hearts of Bow Quarter residents and Instagrammers alike, but its construction caused an outcry.